AKWGH/groove-game-be/readme.md

 - Users can request 20 songs by genre from the Spotify API.
 - Users can update their account.
 - Users can delete their account.
-- Users can post their games to the mongoDB database
+- Users can post their games to the mongoDB database.
-- Users can request data about their previous games
+- Users can request data about their previous games.
+- Users can post scores to the mongoDB database.
+- Users can view all scores stored in the mongoDB database.

 ## Prerequisites